streamich/node-multicore/README.md

 Now the `module` object is just like any other module, the single function is exported as `default`.

+Note, you function cannot access any variables outside of its scope.

 ### Dynamic CommonJs modules